H. Arnold Steinberg: Life and career

-Born in Montreal, Quebec in 1933, the son of Nathan (who was the brother of Sam Steinberg) and Annie Steinberg, he received a Bachelor of Commerce degree from the McGill University Faculty of Management in 1954 and a Master of Business Administration degree in 1957 from Harvard Business School.
+Born in Montreal, Quebec, in 1933, the son of Nathan (who was the brother of Sam Steinberg) and Annie Steinberg, he received a Bachelor of Commerce degree from the McGill University Faculty of Management in 1954 and a Master of Business Administration degree in 1957 from Harvard Business School.

 In 1957, he started working at Dominion Securities Corp.
 Ltd. before joining his family's Steinberg Inc. in 1958.
 He would remain at the company until 1989 and was Chief Financial Officer.

 From 1996 to 2000, he was Chairman of the Board of the McGill University Health Centre.
 He was a member of the Governing Council of the Canadian Institutes of Health Research.
 He was appointed Chancellor of McGill University in May 2009, effective July 1, 2009, succeeding Dick Pound.
+He served in this capacity until 2014.

-He was married to Dr. Blema Steinberg, a Professor Emeritus of McGill University.
+He was married to Dr. Blema Steinberg, a professor emerita at McGill University.
 They had three children: Margot, Donna and Adam.
-Steinberg died in Montreal on December 11, 2015 at the age of 82.
+Steinberg died in Montreal on December 11, 2015, at the age of 82.